Package Management in Python#

 $ mamba deactivate

-The end of the output suggests that you have created but not yet activated the environment.
-Before activating the new environment, let’s check which Python interpreter can be found in the current env:
+Before activating the new environment, let’s check which Python interpreter is being used in the current environment:

 (base) User@Host:~$ which python